 My only exception to this self-imposed rule is snagging one of those 24 hour layovers.
 These are what I like to call “freebies”.
 They aren’t free in the sense that you still have to book a hotel and pay for another days worth of food and activities, but you do get a bonus trip.
-Thanks to one of these layovers, we got to hang out at the Blue Lagoon in Iceland on our way home from London last March.
-It might have not been enough time to cross Iceland off my bucket list but it was definitely a bonus for the overall trip.
+Thanks to one of these long layovers, we got to explore Reykjavik and hang out at the Blue Lagoon in Iceland on our way home from London .
+It might have not been enough time to cross Iceland completely off my bucket list but it was still exciting.
 Plenty of airlines offer extended layovers now and I highly recommend them.

 Things you should consider while deciding how many days to spend in Venice

 In 2017, we allocated 2 weeks in Italy to explore and, oh baby, was it amazing!
 We traveled from the North to the South and back up again.
 We cruised the canals of Venice in a gondola and gazed at the Amalfi Coast from the seat of a boat.
 The picturesque views were as if we stepped out of a magazine.
 I wouldn’t take back a single experience or cut out a single city, but we definitely wore ourselves out and even cut ourselves short in a couple of places.

 aporettostrikes, taxi strikes andeven bank strikes can throw a big kink in your plans if you're not prepared to roll with the punches.